 Subsidiaries are those investees that the Group controls because the Group (i) has power to direct relevant activities of the investees that significantly affect their returns, (ii) has exposure, or rights, to variable returns from its involvement with the investees, and (iii) has the ability to use its power over the investees to affect the amount of investor's returns.
 The existence and effect of substantive rights, including substantive potential voting rights, are considered when assessing whether the Group has power over another entity.
 For a right to be substantive, the holder must have practical ability to exercise that right when decisions about the direction of the relevant activities of the investee need to be made.
 The Group may have power over an investee even when it holds less than majority of voting power in an investee.
 In such a case, the Group assesses the size of its voting rights relative to the size and dispersion of holdings of the other vote holders to determine if it has de-facto power over the investee.
-Protective rights of other investors, such as those that relate to fundamental changes of investee's activities or apply only in exceptional circumstances, do not prevent the Group and are deconsolidated from the date on which control ceases.
+Protective rights of other investors, such as those that relate to fundamental changes of investee's activities or apply only in exceptional circumstances, do not prevent the Group from controlling an investee.
+Subsidiaries are consolidated from the date on which control is transferred to the Group and are deconsolidated from the date on which control ceases.